patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 To describe the algorithm, let D = {x, d} be the set of example data.
-As shown in Equation (3), *$y_j$* is the output of neuron *j* in the output layer due to input or simulus *x*.
+As shown in Equation (3), *$y_j$* is the output of neuron *j* in the output layer due to some input or simulus *x*.
 The error between desired value and neuron output is exppressed as;

 $$\begin{equation}